tsnellgrove/dark_castle3/doc/to_do.md

 				- DONE: scenario test
 				- DONE: comment out last '2word_case'
 				- DONE: comment out verb_infer syntax entry
+			- INPROC: implement supplied do vs. infferred do vs. * syntax do *
+				- DONE: 'inventory'
+				- DONE: manual test
+				- DONE: scenario test
+				- IDEA: it works but it's a mess! refactor and see if I still want this
+				- TBD: refactor do_noun collection to call out 'inventory' case at top; clean up vars
+				- TBD: 'jump'
+				- TBD: 'stand'
+				- TBD: comment out one_word_only err
+				- TBD: update verb spreadsheet => one_word only => syntax do
 			- INPROC: make a spreadsheet of all 2word verbs (columns include has *_err, has method)
 				- DONE: add hand_mgmt() column
 				- INPROC: